EgSundqvist/imagebook/README.md

 modified further to better fit the application.
 I have tried to maintain a clear and consistent project structure through clear naming, dividing code into components, hooks and pages to separate responsibilities, keep the file size down and to be able to reuse code.

+## ImageAPI - Go

+This API is written in Go and its task is to handle images via requests from the client and user-api.
+It uses libraries such as gorm, gin and aws-sdk and it follows a design pattern with repositories for database methods.
+In the development environment, SQLite is used as a database and in the production environment, MySQL is used.
+To manage and store parameters that differ between the different environments and to protect secret keys, environment variables and the AWS Parameter Store are used.
+The API has endpoints for uploading, deleting and retrieving images in pages.
+It also has an endpoint for creating a new folder in the S3 bucket based on the user ID that is assigned to new users when they register.
+The images are saved in an S3 bucket in aws and their metadata is saved in the database.
+Central and important functionality in this API is the integration with AWS S3.
+For this, the aws-sdk is used to establish a session.
+Handlers that handle traffic to S3 generally have two endpoints.
+For example, /upload-url which receives the file name and description and then in turn establishes a session to AWS and generates a "presigned" URL that is sent back to the client so that the client can use it to upload the image directly to S3.
+If that request is successful, the client proceeds to /confirm-upload where the client sends the regular S3 URL (not presigned) and description in the request.
+This and other metadata are then saved in the database.
+The keys to unlock the user who has rights in AWS are stored in the .env file locally and in Kubernetes secrets in the production environment in Kubernetes.

+## UserAPI - Python

+This API is built in Python and handles users, profiles, login and registration.
+It uses libraries such as Flask with "sublibraries", werkzeug security (passwordhash) and SQLAlchemy.
+This API also uses SQLite in the development environment and MySQL in the production environment in Kubernetes and has environment variables that control which passwords and URLs to use depending on the environment.
+It also has a design pattern where it uses repositories for database methods.
+A central and important function in this API is the login endpoint that generates a JWT where the user's id and token validity period are included in the payload.
+In this way, the remaining endpoints can be more general and secure by not addressing a specific id in the route.
+Instead, for example, /current-user is called where the user id is instead retrieved directly from the token.
+In this way, it is ensured that the token only provides access to the user's own resources.
+The token is signed with a secret key that is shared with image-api which uses this to validate incoming requests via the client.
+Communication also takes place directly between user-api and image-api.
+When a user registers then user-api sends a request to image-api where image-api in turn connects to aws S3 and creates a new own folder for images based on the user's assigned id.
+In this request user-api generates a token that is signed and validated by imageapi.
+For security reasons and to prevent misuse of the image-api endpoint, a separate key and token are used that are not exposed to the user.

+## CI/CD

+All services are published to repositories on GitHub and have codebuild via aws which listens to the gibhub repo for changes and builds accordingly.
+Codebuild builds an image and pushes it to a private git server in the cluster.
+This image is then used by the kubernetes cluster to deploy the application through pods (containers).

+## Kubernetes

+The Kubernetes cluster where these microservices are published has a node balancer that distributes the incoming traffic to the different pods and resources in the cluster and ensures that the traffic is distributed evenly to optimize resource usage, among other things.
+PVC is used to ensure that data is persistent and survives pod restarts.
+The cluster uses cert-manager to automatically retrieve and renew certificates for HTTPS so that the resources in the cluster are available securely.
+Ingress is used to manage external access to resources based on domain names and URLs.
+Keys and parameters are stored in Kubernetes secrets and are base64-encoded.
+To control, debug and manage pods and the published applications, Linode's interface and Keel are used.
+Keel is also used to control behaviors such as polling against the image registry.

+## Future functionality

+This application can currently be seen as an MVP, a Minimum Viable Product.
+Planned future functionality includes:
+• Tests
+• Database backup
+• Interactive features for the user such as searching and interacting with other users and viewing their resources
+• Rate-limiting
+• Email server for authentication and password recovery
+• Input validation
+• Image optimization

+## Lessons learned

+This project has been incredibly educational, and in addition to Kubernetes, Python and Go in general, I take with me some more specific lessons:
+Lots of logs.
+Having good and strategic logs is good in a development environment, but especially in Kubernetes, as you don't have the same access to, for example, debugging as you do in a development environment.
+Break code into smaller components.
+This is especially true in React, where it is easy for pages and components to grow out of proportion and ultimately become difficult to read, understand and maintain.
+Use environment variables for URLs and other parameters that differ between the local environment and Kubernetes.
+This is to be able to switch between them smoothly without having to change these parameters continuously.